Click here to download bio and photos

 His music has been heard by:

-Ensemble Adapter, Ensemble Crush, notabu.ensemble, Caput, Toyen fil og klafferi, Defun Ensemble, l’Arsenale, Goodiepal and the Icelandic Animated Notation Orchestra, Dog Star Orchestra, BBC SSO, Iceland Symphony Orchestra, Reykjavík Chamber Orchestra, Ligeti Quartet, Siggi String Quartet, Zapolski Quartet, Nordic Affect, The Icelandic Flute Choir, Roberto Durante, Timo Kinnunen and Markus Hohti.
+Ensemble Adapter, Caput, Apartment House, l’Arsenale, Ensemble Crush, notabu.ensemble, Toyen fil og klafferi, Decibel Ensemble, Defun Ensemble, Goodiepal and the Icelandic Animated Notation Orchestra, Dog Star Orchestra, BBC SSO, Iceland Symphony Orchestra, Reykjavík Chamber Orchestra, Ligeti Quartet, Siggi String Quartet, Zapolski Quartet, Nordic Affect, The Icelandic Flute Choir, Ilan Volkov, Roberto Durante, Timo Kinnunen and Markus Hohti.

 He frequently collaborates with artists from other disciplines such as instrument designer Halldór Úlfarsson, artists Sam T. Rees, Marina Rees, Birgir Sigurðsson, Berglind Jóna Hlynsdóttir and several others.